 An individual registrant can hold more than one designation or title (for example, such as Chartered Engineer (CEng) and Incorporated Engineer (IEng), or holding CEng with more than one institution), consequently there are more titles recorded on the Register than there are individual registrants.
+To ensure that any individual is only represented once in Figure 2 only their highest title is counted.

-Reinstatements in 2022
+Reinstatements in 2023

-In 2022, there were 999 reinstatements to the Register.
+In 2023, there were 991 reinstatements to the Register.
 Reinstatements are registrations that have previously been suspended but have returned to the Register within the last three years.